 There are two dining plans offered at Universal Orlando: the Quick Service Universal Dining Plan and the Table Service Universal Dining Plan.

 The Quick Service plan is $25.99 per day for adults and $17.99 per day for kids 9 years old and younger.
+It includes;